faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## Evaluation:

 The evaluation metrics are:  Mean Absolute Error (MAE), Pearson Correla-tion coefficient (PC) and Root Mean Square Error (RMSE).
-The main Evaluation Criterion is the MAE.
-In the case that two or more competitors achieve the same MAE, the PC and RMSE are considered as the tie-breaker, respectively.
+The most important Evaluation Criterion is the MAE.
+In the event of two or more competitors achieve the same MAE, the PC and the RMSE are considered as the tie-breaker.

 ## Terms and Conditions: